 As part of an evaluation of the Fund, a survey was conducted with Fund recipients.
 The full evaluation report is available on request.
 Please email email@example.com.

 According to the survey, 71% of the projects would not have been undertaken at all were it not for the Fund.
-And while the remaining 29% all said that their projects would have gone ahead at some stage, the financial support of the Fund ensured they could proceed with a more effective focus on results.
+While the remaining 29% all said that their projects would have gone ahead at some stage, the financial support of the Fund ensured they could proceed with a more effective focus on results.

 These environmental outcomes would not have otherwise come about without the use of funds acquired through landfill levies.
 The Fund was an investment not just in Victoria’s present but in its future.